SethVandebrooke/UION/README.md

 UION is a constructor and syntax for defining, styling, rendering and maintaining user interfaces.

+### Perks
+ - Lightweight: 5Kb
+ - Portable: it can easily convert to and from JSON.
+ - Empowering: real time UI updating, cross browser css variables, reusable components, and full extendable.

 ## Contents
 - [Getting Started](#getting-started)
 - [Constructor Documentation](#constructor-documentation)